 To solve this equation \eqref{Schrödinger}, we need the boundary conditions given by \cite{Hisano_2005}:

 where $\delta_{ab}$ is a Kronecker delta, $\alpha$ is the fine-structure constant, and $d_{ab}$ are the Sommerfeld enhancement factors.
-The asymptotic condition of \eqref{Sboun} is valid for large distances encompassing the Coulomb and Yukawa potentials.
-The equation \eqref{Schrödinger} can be solved numerically as it does not have an analytical solution.
-Once the solutions are determined, we use the optical theorem, which relates the imaginary part of the Green's functions to the thermally averaged total annihilation cross-section~\cite{Hisano_2005,Abe_2021} of DM particles:
+The asymptotic condition \eqref{Sboun} is valid for large distances {and includes the effects} the Coulomb and Yukawa potentials.